laggycoder/Algnite-R2-PS/README.md

 # ShopSmarter: AI-Powered Personal Shopping Assistant

-ShopSmarter is an advanced, full-featured AI personal shopping assistant prototype.
-It allows users to discover products through visual search (image upload) or natural language text prompts.
-The system leverages aOkay, here suite of AI models: Vision Transformer (ViT) for visual similarity against a curated product catalog, OpenAI's GPT-'s an updated `README.md` that reflects the latest state of your project4o for rich image descriptions, spaCy for NLP-enhanced query understanding, and Google's Gemini for contextual search refinement and suggestions, including the SQLite database, full user authentication, persistent user data, and the refined AI functionalities.

-This README assumes:.
-User accounts, persistent wishlists, carts, and basic preference learning are implemented using a local SQLite database.

-This
-*   You are using SQLite.
-*   User authentication, wishlists, carts, and basic preferences are implemented project is developed for the Hackathon (Theme 1).

-## Core Features

-*   **Multi-Modal Input & AI.
-*   The Kaggle dataset is processed by `prepare_dataset.py` into a local curated catalog.
-* Understanding:**
-    *   **Image-based Search:** Upload an image to find visually similar products from a locally stored   All AI components (ViT, OpenAI Vision, spaCy, Gemini) are integrated.

----

-### Updated, curated catalog using ViT embeddings.
-    *   **AI Image Description:** Get detailed descriptions (apparel, style `README.md`

-# ShopSmarter: AI-Powered Personal Shopping Assistant

 ShopS, color, material, etc.) of uploaded images via OpenAI GPT-4o Vision.
     *   **NLP-Enhanced Textmarter is an advanced AI-powered personal shopping assistant designed to revolutionize the e-commerce experience.
 Users can upload images Prompts:** spaCy extracts key entities and terms from user text prompts for better search context.
     *   **LLM of items they like or use text prompts for discovery.
 The assistant leverages a suite of AI models: Vision Transformer (Vi-Powered Query Enhancement:** Google Gemini analyzes image descriptions, user prompts, and spaCy outputs to refine search queries, suggestT) for visual similarity against a curated product catalog, OpenAI's GPT-4o for rich image descriptions, spa key attributes, and even propose complementary item categories.